-Salford Red Devils host Castleford Tigers this evening and we take a look at the stats, facts and figures behind tonight’s encounter at the AJ Bell Stadium, 8pm kick-off.
+Salford Red Devils host Castleford Tigers this evening and we take a look at the stats, facts and figures behind tonight’s encounter at the The Salford Stadium, 8pm kick-off.

 Salford managed to overcome Castleford in this fixture last season narrowly edging out the Tigers 13-12 thanks to a late drop-goal.
 However, Castleford have been on top in recent meetings winning three consecutive games against the Red Devils with the most recent finishing 22-8 at the Mend-A-Hose Jungle back in March.

 Ian Watson’s men have won two of their last three home meetings with Castleford.
-In addition to last year’s terrific one-point victory, the Red Devils won 22-18 in July 2016 at the AJ Bell Stadium.
+In addition to last year’s terrific one-point victory, the Red Devils won 22-18 in July 2016 at the The Salford Stadium.
 But, it was the West Yorkshire side who won the most recent meeting at Salford in last year’s Betfred Super League Super 8s.

 Overall, in the Betfred Super League, Salford Red Devils have won 11 meetings while Castleford have 27 victories.
 There is yet to be a draw between the two sides in the Betfred Super League.